 where $r(\X)=\gamma_1 \X_+-\gamma_2 \X_-$ with $\X_-:=\min(\X,0)$ and $\X_+:=\max(\X,0).$

-It is shown in Ang et al. (2018) that the OCE-measure is a coherent risk measure with risk envelope Removing the condition ``$\E(\Q)=1$'', we get Therefore, the corresponding regret measure is In particular, if we take $\gamma_1=\dfrac{1}{1-\alpha}$ and $\gamma_2=0$, where $0\leq\alpha<1$, then the OCE-measure becomes the measure of conditional value-at-risk, $\cvar_\alpha(\cdot)$.
+It is shown in Ang et al. (2018) that the OCE-measure is a coherent risk measure with risk envelope Removing the condition ``$\E(\Q)=1$'', we get a set Therefore, the corresponding regret measure is Note that $\VV_{\gamma_1,\gamma_2}$ is finite and convex on $\sL^2$, so it is continuous everywhere.
+Therefore $\t\cQ$ is weakly compact and Theorem 1 is applicable here.

+In particular, if we take $\gamma_1=(1-\alpha)^{-1}$ and $\gamma_2=0$, where $0\leq\alpha<1$, then the OCE-measure becomes the measure of $\cvar_\alpha$.
 The corresponding regret measure is Then formula \reff{e:vtor} is in fact the ``minimization formula'' of CVaR, i.e., which is a consequence of \reft{t:main}.
-It was shown in Ang et al. (2018) that $\cvar_\al$ is averse for $\al\in(0,1).$